yabusygin/extboot/doc/install.md

 *   root filesystem
 *   `/home` filesystem
 *   swap

-*   Extboot-ESP
+Also there is a special loop device (`/dev/loop78`) with staging ESP.
+When OS is booted up this device is mounted to `/boot` instead of the external drive ESP.

-Extboot-ESP volume is not used when booting the OS.
-When OS is booted up this volume is mounted to `/boot` point instead of the external drive ESP.
-When EFI applications (shim or GRUB) are updated, they are first updated on Extboot-ESP volume.
-When the external drive is connected, its ESP is synced with the Extboot-ESP volume.
+When EFI applications (shim or GRUB) are updated, they are first updated on the staging ESP.
+When the external drive is connected, its ESP is synced with the staging ESP.

 Installation instructions: